-CIFS legacy mode is deprecated and not supported in version 4.2 and later.
-If you are upgrading directly from version 4.0.x to 4.2 or 4.3, we recommend using the disruptive migration method instead.
+CIFS legacy mode is not supported in version 4.4 and later.
+If you are upgrading from version 4.0.x to an intermediate version and then to version 4.4, we recommend using the disruptive migration method instead.
 (See the "Performing a Disruptive Migration" section on page 15.)